Pinafore/qb/README.md

 produces a database of questions based on protobowl and NAQT input).

-As per our agreement with NAQT, we cannot distribute the NAQT data, but we include the ingestion data in the interest of scientific transparency.
+As per our agreement with NAQT, we cannot distribute the NAQT data, but we include the ingestion code in the interest of scientific transparency.

 ## Unambiguous Page Assignments